Term definitions

 This mode becomes available after a simulation is run.
 The simulation aligns product availability (based on inventory and supply plan) with demand, resulting in constrained flows.
 KPIs are recalculated based on:

-- Constrained Sales In: Actual feasible supply to distributor based on inventory and replenishment limits.
+- Constrained Primary Sales: Actual feasible supply to distributor based on inventory and replenishment limits.

-- Constrained Sales Out: Expected downstream sales based on Sales In and available inventory at distributor.
+- Constrained Secondary Sales: Expected downstream sales based on Sales In and available inventory at distributor.

 - Still computed on a Gross Value basis in the SIT module (even if trade terms are simulated elsewhere).